 Critical features of an employee-centric intranet

-While an intranet isn’t the only solution to creating a digital home for employees, most companies find that it is the best solution.
+While not the only solution to creating a digital home for employees, most organizations find that a company intranet is the best solution.
 Advanced technology makes it possible to access intranet portals anytime, anywhere, using any device with access to the internet.

 Easy accessibility is key to realizing return on investment, as nearly every organization struggles to do more with less.
 Staff members face time constraints when it comes to making connections and finding the information they need, and a one-stop portal offers a streamlined solution that can fit into busy schedules easily.